 A Leeway adjustment to determine a course that will counteract the effect is applied to the vessel heading as the final adjustment.
 You may need to draw a diagram showing the leeway force and providing a visual clue as to the direction of the needed course change.
-Always move the course in the direction of the force.
+Always move the course in the direction of the source of the force.